 Just like many places in the world, Valentine’s Day in Korea is an important romantic holiday.
 However, like Japan and Taiwan, South Korea has put a unique twist on the holiday.

-Curious what goes on during this lovey-dovey holiday in the Land of the Morning Calm?
+Curious about what goes on during this lovey-dovey holiday in the Land of the Morning Calm?

 We’ll tell you everything you need to know about Valentine’s Day in Korea.

-- 2 What is Valentine’s Day in Korea like?
+- 2 When is Valentine’s Day in Korea?

-- 3 How is Valentine’s Day celebrated in Korea?
+- 5 How is Valentine’s Day celebrated in South Korea?

 Couples go on dates on February 14th.
 It’s a happy and romantic day for couples.
 Although people may say that it’s not an important holiday, you should definitely pay attention to it if you are in a relationship with a Korean person.
-They may not care themselves, but they may be asked by their peers or friends, and it’s better if they are able something to say about celebrating it if asked.
+They may not care for themselves, but their peers or friends may ask them, and it’s better if they can say something about celebrating it if asked.

 Single people don’t celebrate this day, but they have a similar holiday for themselves called Black Day.

 This is a day where you celebrate together with your significant other if you are in a relationship.
 It is also seen as a great occasion for women to confess their love to men.
-So for single women, they can gather all their courage and grab this day to let their men know of their feelings.
+So single women can gather all their courage and grab this day to let their men know their feelings.

-What kind of gifts are given on Valentine’s Day in Korea?
+What kind of gifts are given on this day?

 While Valentine’s Day is unique and fun, it can also be quite nerve-wracking for women.
 Not only will she have to take the first step and be the one to confess her love, but she will also have to wait a full month on White Day to see what her heart’s chosen one thinks of her!